 This element provides a high-level understanding of the journey.
 While accomplishing the goal, the journey phase should be created based on a series of events that the user/persona is exposed to.

-These are behaviors, thoughts, and feelings the actor has throughout the journey.
+These are behaviours, thoughts, and feelings the actor has throughout the journey.
 These are mapped within each of the journey phases.

 Actions are a narrative of the steps taken by the user in the given phase of the journey.
 This reflects what the user does on the stage.